 Your community is more than just your customers.
 Your employees not only comprise your business, they also represent you.
 To effectively broaden your community, start by fostering internal connections.
 Talk to your employees about the changes you’ve had to make as the COVID-19 crisis evolved as well as your plans for what’s next.
 You might choose to do this in person, but you can also write an email newsletter or host a group video call.

 Make sure your employees know the message you’re hoping to share with the broader community, too.
 If they’re sharing the same message, your reach will be that much greater.

 Individual connections and exceptional service are common reasons customers stay loyal to small businesses.
 You can use technology, whether it’s social media or video chats, to keep and even grow those personal connections.

 Keep it going

 Despite reopening, there’s a large amount of uncertainty.
-The good news is, the connections fostered through the crisis can help you navigate it.
+The good news is, the connections fostered through the crisis can help you continue to navigate it.
 One major benefit of digital communication is an enhanced ability to take advantage of feedback.

 Customers can post feedback on Google or Yelp, as well as social media posts.
 You can ask clients to tell you what they’re worried about or what they think will happen next; you might even send out more formal surveys.
 Customers are likely to be pleased you asked for their opinion and even more so if you use their input to better serve them.
-Plus, since this type of feedback happens in writing, it’s easier for you to track them and ensure updates get made.
+Plus, since this type of feedback happens in writing, it’s easier for you to track it and ensure updates get made.

 Take advantage of employee feedback, too.
 Employees are just as invested in your company’s success (and their continued employment) and may have ideas to help your business stay relevant as we work toward a new normal.